 Sea Water Resistant Pressure Transmitters - Find robust 4-20mA pressure transmitters designed to resist seawater corrosion.
 Ideal for ship sytems, desalination plants, subsea & coastal monitoring.

-Find out more about Seawater Compatible Sensors to determine which product options and capabilities will best meet your application requirements.
+Find out more about our Seawater Compatible Sensors to determine which product options and capabilities will best meet your application requirements.

 The selection of appropriate materials is paramount when designing or specifying sensors intended for deployment in seawater or environments prone to salt spray corrosion.
 The highly conductive and chloride-rich nature of seawater presents a formidable challenge, accelerating various forms of corrosion that can compromise sensor integrity, accuracy, and operational lifespan.
 Instruments destined for such marine applications necessitate wetted parts and housings constructed from materials demonstrating exceptional resilience to these aggressive conditions.